orium/cargo-rdme/README.md

 Whenever change your crate’s documentation you just need to run `cargo rdme` to update your README file.

+### Automatic transformations

+Cargo rdme will apply some automatic transformations to your documentation when generating the README file:

+1. Rust code blocks starting with `#` will be omitted, just like in `rustdoc`.

 ## Config file

 If the default behavior of `cargo rdme` is not appropriate for your project you can crate a